Real data reconstruction

 FBPrec = Rectools.FBP(sinogram, data_axes_labels_order=["detX", "angles"])

-FBP recon
+FBP recon without padding

 • Next we reconstruct using ordered-subsets FISTA with Total Variation regularisation.